-Make the board like above, or print off the recipe.
+Make the board like above, or print off the recipe below.

 It’s all about the toppings so people can make their own tacos!

 Try my friend Lisa’s Taco Pasta Salad!
-Soooo good!
+Soooo good as a side dish.

 If a lot of peeps are coming, set out a big pot of beans and rice.

 There are no hard rules!
 Except – ENJOY!